International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/RulesOfProcedure/rules-of-procedure.md

 ### 3.6 Change Certification
 1. After a component has been certified, the applicant must inform the Certification Body (Assurance Level 1-3) and the Evaluation Facility (Assurance Level 2 & 3) of any changes made to the component.
 The applicant must report the changes and fill in the impact assessment provided by the Certification Body.
-2. Change Certifications can also be carried out at the Applicant\'s request when a new version of the IDS reference testbed or of the certification criteria is released.
-3. During a change certification, the Certification Body must determine whether the certified operational environment or component continues to meet the IDS requirements of the originally certified Trust Level after changes have been made.
+2. During a change certification, the Certification Body must determine whether the certified operational environment or component continues to meet the IDS requirements of the originally certified Trust Level after changes have been made.
-4. For small changes, e.g. bug fixes or security patches for components, the change can be certified with minimal effort in form of a maintenance certification.
+3. For small changes, e.g. bug fixes or security patches for components, the change can be certified with minimal effort in form of a maintenance certification.
 For larger changes, e.g. to management processes of an organization or larger source code modifications for a component, a re-certification must be conducted.
 4. For a maintenance certification, the Evaluation Facility evaluates the documented changes to determine whether they may result in a violation of the certified IDS requirements.
 If that is the case, a deeper evaluation in form of a re-certification is required.
 The above requirements for evaluation apply accordingly except for § 3.3.